PaukForExample/OOPandStructs1/README.md

-# OOPandStructs1
+# OOPandStructs
-# educational practices in OOP and structures
+# educational practices in OOP and structures 1sem
 # C++
 #